cpp-soc/documentation/source/AD_Lab.md

 <summary>1.
 Once Windows 10 boots, set a <strong>static IP</strong> for this machine to ensure network stability.</summary>

 > Use a different IP address than your Domain Controller, but within the same subnet (e.g., if your DC is `192.168.1.116`, use `192.168.1.117` for the client).

+> Note for the DNS settings, set your primary DNS to be the same IP as your domain controller!

 </details>
 <details>